Must-see national parks near Aussie cities

 Beautiful waterfalls and magnetic termite mounds are among its most striking features.
 Take a refreshing dip in the crystal-clear pools at Florence Falls and witness the cascading beauty of Wangi Falls.

 If you have more time, Kakadu National Park is a must-see.
-A three-hour drive from Darwin, this UNESCO World Heritage Site is Australia’s largest, and arguably most spectacular, national park, with diverse wildlife and dynamic landscapes that change in every season.
+A three-hour drive from Darwin, this UNESCO World Heritage Site is Australia’s largest, and arguably most spectacular areas of wilderness, with diverse wildlife and dynamic landscapes that change in every season.
 Cruise along the Yellow Water Billabong to spot crocodiles and an array of bird species, marvel at ancient Aboriginal rock art at Nourlangie and Ubirr or take a hike through the monsoon forests.
 Jim Jim Falls and Twin Falls are other top attractions in the park.

 Where to stay: YHA Darwin